 Warm greetings from Kabale district, the home of the African Film Festival!
 It is here, nestled in the towering hills and early morning mist, that Winston Churchill beheld the beauty of the land and christened it ‘The Switzerland of Africa ‘.

 The African Film Festival is a celebration of what is possible when the best of two worlds meet.
-The festival is a result of the collective vision of United in Film, a Canadian-based film not-for-profit, and Reel Impact Foundation, a Ugandan film charity based in Kabale, two organizations that are working together to support filmmaking in Kabale through the provision of a free, two year training program, modern filmmaking equipment, scholarships to attend international film festivals and conferences, and monetary grants available for use towards the creation of their movies.
+The festival is a result of the collective vision of United in Film, a Canadian-based film not-for-profit, and Reel Impact Foundation, a Ugandan film charity based in Kabale, two organizations that are working together to support filmmaking in Kabale through the provision of a free, ongoing program, modern filmmaking equipment, scholarships to attend international film festivals and conferences, and monetary grants available for use towards the creation of their movies.

 This is your chance to join us in making history, as we create a sustainable, indigenous film industry in Uganda!

 Your film must be eligible for the category within which it has been submitted.
-All movies submitted must have been completed no earlier than July 1, 2018.
+All movies submitted must have been completed no earlier than July 1, 2019.

 Travel support will be provided to filmmakers based in Uganda, Kenya & Rwanda, with support for filmmakers from other countries considered on a case-by-case basis.